Measurement of Charge and Light Yields for $^{127}$Xe L-Shell Electron Captures in Liquid Xenon: Acknowledgements

 \section{Acknowledgements}

 We thank Sidney Cahn, Juan Collar, Carter Hall, Ben Loer, FNAL Proton Assembly Building personnel, FNAL Accelerator Division, and the LZ Collaboration for assistance and advice while performing these measurements.
-Additionally we'd like to acknowledge the contribution from undergraduate and high-school interns: Makayla Trask, Carly KleinStern, Malena Fassnacht, Stella Dang, and Anu Madasi.

-This work was supported by the Fermi National Accelerator Laboratory, managed and operated by Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the U.S. Department of Energy.
+Additionally we would like to acknowledge the contribution from undergraduate and high-school interns: Makayla Trask, Carly KleinStern, Malena Fassnacht, Stella Dang, and Anu Madasi.
+This work was supported by the Fermi National Accelerator Laboratory, managed and operated by Fermi Research Alliance, LLC, under Contract No. DE-AC02-07CH11359 with the U.S. Department of Energy.
 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Workforce Development for Teachers and Scientists, Office of Science Graduate Student Research (SCGSR) program.
-The SCGSR program is administered by the Oak Ridge Institute for Science and Education for the DOE under contract number DE‐SC0014664.
+The SCGSR program is administered by the Oak Ridge Institute for Science and Education for the DOE under contract number DESC0014664.
 Funding for this work is supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics under Contracts Number DE-SC0011702 and DE-SC0015910.